April is Parasite Awareness Month, and there is no time like the present to ensure your home, family, and furry friends are protected.

 Flea bombs aren't very efficient because they treat areas that don't need to be treated (i.e. your counters) and don't focus on the areas that need extra attention.

-Sometimes a pet’s outdoor environment will also need to be treated.
-Yard sprays labelled for fleas can be used for this purpose.
+Sometimes a pet's outdoor environment will also need to be treated.
+Yard sprays labeled for fleas can be used for this purpose.
 Follow all instructions on the label.

 Protect Your Pet

 Need help developing a protection plan for your pet?
 Request an appointment online for individualized recommendations.
 All Bees Ferry patients have access to our on-site dispensary and an online pharmacy with free shipping.